Fair Housing Council of San Fernando Valley v. Roommate.com

 However, section 230 prohibits Roommate from being charged with liability for the discriminatory comments posted on the site by its users.
 Over the past 10 years, section 230 has played a pivotal role in enabling ISPs, websites, and blogs to provide a forum for the speech of others.
 While we abhor the discriminatory posts at issue here, if we undermine the protection provided by section 230, the risks of costly litigation and potential liability for what others have said will cause these forum sites to disappear.

-The Ninth Circuit's ruling on Roommate's liability reached the conclusions urged by the ACLU-NC brief.
+The Ninth Circuit's ruling on Roommate's liability reached the conclusions urged by the ACLU Foundation of Northern California brief.
 It held Roommate is not entitled to immunity for its design of its questionnaire, focusing on the fact that users are required to answer questions resulting in discriminatory responses.
 Similarly, the court held that section 230 provides no immunity for Roommate's actions in screening listings and limiting email notifications of housing opportunities based on discriminatory criteria.
 On the other hand, the court recognized that section 230 shields Roommate from liability for the discriminatory statements posted by users in the "Additional Comments" section of the profile page.
 Finally, recognizing that its decision may have introduced some uncertainty about when a website may be treated as an information content provider—and hence not entitled to section 230 immunity—the court admonished that close cases "must be resolved in favor of immunity."
 You can read a copy of the court's opinion here.